hungsu/digital_garden/src/site/notes/blog/zero-to-hero.md

 ## Measuring the unmeasurable

 Software engineering, like many skills, lacks commonly agreed metrics.
 What is valuable to one engineer might seem toxic to another.
-Even if engineering agrees on what is valuable, so much of engineering still cannot be measured.
 Are people skills important?
 Code conciseness?
+Documentation?
+Tests?
+Even if engineering agrees on what is valuable, so much of engineering still doesn't have agreed metrics.
 Contrast this with [[Private/becoming top percentile\|becoming top percentile]], where the skill is highly measurable, usually in the form of a single scoreboard that is known to all participants.

 When the skill is so hard to measure, it's common to see vague advice, a lack of objectivity, perhaps a defense mechanism stemming from a sense of shame.
 I think I can do better, hence this publicly viewable post.
 I can feel myself being at "the bottom" in a number of ways I can define and measure: